Jund al-Aqsa: Relationship with ISIL

-In 2014, it was reported that the group was receiving continuous funding from wealthy private Gulf donors for their refusal to attack ISIL, part of which was the reason for their rift with al-Nusra Front and Ahrar al-Sham.
+In 2014, it was reported that the group was receiving continuous funding from wealthy private Gulf donors for their refusal to attack other rebel groups, part of which was the reason for their rift with al-Nusra Front and Ahrar al-Sham.
 They reformed after previously fighting the Islamic State of Iraq and the Levant, who hurt the group and also caused them to run into some debt.
 These Gulf donors, who financed them for this reason, refused to finance groups involved in intra-rebel fighting.

 On 23 October 2015, Jund al-Aqsa left the Army of Conquest, because it had misgivings about fighting against the Islamic State of Iraq and the Levant, maintaining a stance that fighting ISIL in an offensive manner was contrary to Islamic law, and it would only fight ISIL defensively if attacked, while reaffirming its loyalty to al-Qaeda.
 On 17 February 2016, over 400 fighters and senior leaders of Jund al-Aqsa defected to al-Nusra Front.

 In the February 2016 Khanasir offensive, Jund al-Aqsa and ISIL temporarily cut off the Syrian government's supply route to Aleppo, sharing war booty captured from Syrian forces before retreating.

 In April 2016, fighters from the group sympathetic towards ISIL allegedly gratified the walls outside a girls' school with writings saying "Girls wear Niqabs or we'll cut your necks - soldiers of the Caliphate".

 Leadership

 Jund al-Aqsa was known to have significant roots in the Gulf, particularly Qatar.
 This has raised questions about how much these associated Gulf states have contributed in tackling terrorism and its financing, due to the country's lack of pressing charges or convicting known terrorists and terrorist financiers.

 Abu Abdul Aziz al-Qatari was the organization's founder and first emir.
 He was a Jordanian citizen with Palestinian roots.
 His real name is Muhammed Yusuf Uthman Abd al Salam, and he was reportedly a longtime al-Qaeda associate.
 Abdul Aziz changed his name according to his move from state to state.
 He was reported to have worked for al Qaeda in Afghanistan where he was close to militants including Osama bin Laden, Ayman al Zawahiri, and Sheikh Abdullah Azzam.
 He also fought against the Russian forces in Chechnya, and shortly after helped Abu Musab al-Zarqawi found Jama'at al-Tawhid wal-Jihad, which is known to be the precursor to Al-Qaeda in Iraq (AQI).
 After the death of Zarqawi, he continued to serve as an official in the militant organization.

-He was also a co-founder of al-Nusra Front, al-Qaeda's Syrian branch, with Abu Mohammad al-Julani in 2012, after the two were sent to Syria by Abu Bakr al-Baghdadi to form terrorist sleeper cells.
+He was also a co-founder of al-Nusra Front, al-Qaeda's Syrian branch, with Ahmed al-Sharaa in 2012, after the two were sent to Syria by Abu Bakr al-Baghdadi to form terrorist sleeper cells.
 At this time he was also involved in financing for the Islamic State.